sheharyarn/ex_gun/README.md

 ## Sending Emails via API

 The application also starts an extremely light-weight Web Server on port `4000` that accepts JSON web requests to send emails.
-Complication authorization or a large framework like Phoenix were not used on purpose.
+Complicated authorization or large frameworks like Phoenix were not used on purpose.
 Instead, it's a simple `Plug.Router` definition (`ExGun.Web.Router`) was used that handles these requests.